kstefanou52/SKParse/README.md

 A description of this package.

 ## Usage
+Wherever you want to use it remember to `import SKParse`

 ### Initialize (suggested inAppDelegate):

 ```
 let configuration = ParseClientConfiguration {
     $0.applicationId = "Your-Application-id“